 Baidu, Alibaba and Tencent (BAT)

-The BAT is the Chinese name given to the IT companies giants in China; Baidu, Alibaba, and Tencent.
+The BAT is the Chinese name given to the following internet and software companies in China.

-The BAT companies work along the same lines as Google, Microsoft, Amazon, etc.
+The giant BAT companies' internet business profiles are in the main work along the same lines as Google, Microsoft, Amazon, etc.

-It is estimated that the BAT companies directly or indirectly control over 70% of the internet business and transactions in China.
+The BAT companies are estimated to directly or indirectly control over 70% of the internet business and transactions in China.

-There is a major difference between China and the rest of the world in the way business approaches the Chinese internet.
-Most Chinese business want to be part of an existing distribution channel and not create their own internet presences.
+There is a significant difference between China and the rest of the world in the way business approaches the Chinese internet.
+Most Chinese companies are part of an existing B2B or social media platform and do not have a business website.

-- The cost of developing a website in China are 100% to 200% higher than USA or Europa.
+- the cost of developing a website in China is 100% to 200% higher than the USA or Europa,

-- The lack of experience IT skills inside Chinese businesses.
+- the lack of experience IT skills in Chinese businesses,

-- The integration of the services: website, messaging, social media, payment processing, etc, all integrated
+- • The integration of the services: website, messaging, social media, payment processing, within each of the BAT platforms.

-All the companies started with a big success in the Chinese Platforms.
+Each BAT company started with a big success in a single Chinese platform;

 - Baidu search engine